emacsorphanage/helm-gtags/README.md

 ## Requirements
 * Emacs 23 or higher.
 * helm 1.0 or higher
-* GNU Global 5.7.1 or higher
+* GNU Global 6.2.3 or higher

 `helm-gtags.el` does not require `gtags.el`.
-I recommend you to use GNU Global 5.9 or higher version.
-Because lower versions are too slow.
-Debian/Ubuntu GNU global package is too old(5.7.1), so you should install it from source code.

 ## Basic Usage